GetStream/stream-chat-react-native/COOKBOOK.md

 </OverlayProvider>
 ```

-Once an you have Chat up and running there are tons of customization possibilities and the TypeScript intellisense is a great asset in customizing the UI and functionality to your needs.
+Once you have Chat up and running there are tons of customization possibilities and the TypeScript intellisense is a great asset in customizing the UI and functionality to your needs.
 Check out the [examples](./examples) for implementations of these components in apps you can build locally.

 ## FAQ